seifrajhi/awesome-cilium/README.md

 - [Website](https://cilium.io) - Official website of cilium which was originally created by [Isovalent](https://isovalent.com/).

-- [Official GitHub repository](https://github.com/cilium) - GitHub Repository of cilium project.
+- [Official GitHub repository](https://github.com/cilium) - GitHub repository of the Cilium project.

 - [A cookbook of installing cilium on AWS EKS](https://github.com/littlejo/cilium-eks-cookbook) - Multiple ways to install cilium in eks.